-In general, the distinction between flakes and pellets are not that immense even though both types of foods have pros and cons.
+In general, the distinction between flakes and pellets is not that immense even though both types of foods have pros and cons.
 As for their nutritional contents, as long as you pick the appropriate type of food for your goldfish, it won’t matter much whether you feed them with pellets or flakes.

 What do you feed common goldfish?

-When it comes to feeding common goldfish, you can give them good quality flakes or pellets.
+When it comes to feeding common goldfish, you can give them good-quality flakes or pellets.
 It is critical to pick premium quality staple diet food for them as this would help supply the fat, minerals, vitamins, and proteins your finned friends require to thrive.

-Also, a top-quality staple fish food would contain more excellent ingredients and a more superior percentage of healthy fats and proteins that your goldfish would need to live a healthier, more active, and happier life in captivity.
+Also, a top-quality staple fish food would contain more excellent ingredients and a superior percentage of healthy fats and proteins that your goldfish would need to live a healthier, more active, and happier life in captivity.

-Since common goldfish are more susceptible to digestive system concerns such as constipation, it is important to avoid feeding them with foods that contain high levels of corn, soy, and starch contents.
+Since common goldfish are more susceptible to digestive system concerns such as constipation, it is important to avoid feeding them foods that contain high levels of corn, soy, and starch contents.
 Aside from the fact that such foods would foul the tank water quickly; these could also result in various fish ailments.

-Moreover, it is vital to feed your fish tank residents with fibrous vegetables as these would help ensure that your aquarium pets obtain the fiber they could get if it dwelled in their natural habitat and counterbalance the rich pellets.
+Moreover, it is vital to feed your fish tank residents with fibrous vegetables as these would help ensure that your aquarium pets obtain the fiber they could get if they dwelled in their natural habitat and counterbalance the rich pellets.